naturalis/mixed-reads-assembly-Erycina/README.md

 Description
 -----------
-What is this project trying to accomplish?
 This project was started as a collaboration between Hogeschool Leiden students and Naturalis Biodiversity Center in order to try and make a first draft assembly of the *Erycina pusilla* genome using Illumina reads and PacBio contigs.
 In order to do this we have created a work environment.
 This work environment can be found on the OpenStack cloud server of Naturalis Biodiversity Center.

 Dependencies
 ------------
-Which dependencies are used and how are they managed?
 The work environment has been created on an Ubuntu operating system.
 This project utilizes several software packages, namely:

 1. Burrows-Wheeler Aligner